 Exquisitely beautiful and ever-changing, the Garden at Filoli offer visitors the chance to learn about the estate’s renowned horticulture practices or to simply enjoy the beauty.

-Though the Filoli House is currently closed, it stands as California’s most triumphant example of the Georgian Revival tradition and is one of the finest remaining country estates of the early 20th century.
+Filoli's historic House stands as California’s most triumphant example of the Georgian Revival tradition and is one of the finest remaining country estates of the early 20th century.

 Filoli spans over 654-acres and 5 distinct ecosystems.
 The land has been home to many different people, animals and plants that you can learn about here.

-Each week, the Director of Horticulture, Jim Salyards scouts the Garden for amazing blooms and features our favorites here.
+Each season we scout the Garden for amazing blooms and features our favorites here.

 Check out the latest blog posts